Granville (NSW)

 Granville lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Granville (NSW) statistical area's population is estimated at around 18,525 as of November 2025.
-This reflects an increase of 1,809 people since the 2021 Census, which reported a population of 16,716 people.
-The change is inferred from the resident population of 18,325 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 266 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,513 persons per square kilometer, placing it in the top 10% of national locations assessed by AreaSearch.
-Granville's growth rate of 10.8% since the 2021 census exceeded both the state (7.6%) and metropolitan area averages, marking it as a growth leader in the region.
-Overseas migration contributed approximately 72.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Granville NSW as of Feb 2026 is around 18,528.
+This reflects an increase of 1,812 people (10.8%) since the 2021 Census, which reported a population of 16,716 people.
+The change is inferred from the resident population of 18,325 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 265 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,514 persons per square kilometer, which places Granville NSW in the top 10% of national locations assessed by AreaSearch.
+The suburb's 10.8% growth since the 2021 census exceeded both the state average (7.8%) and Greater Sydney, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 72.0% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends forecast a significant increase, with the Granville (NSW) (SA2) expected to gain 6,423 persons by 2041 based on aggregated SA2-level projections, reflecting a total gain of 32.2% over the 17 years.
+Future population trends forecast a significant increase in Granville NSW's top quartile of national statistical areas, with an expected growth of 6,441 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 32.3% in total over the 17 years.

 Frequently Asked Questions - Population